A black hole toy model with non-local and boundary modes from non-trivial boundary conditions: Boundary conditions

+Let us see what are the configurations that respect \eqref{second}.
+For the $A_a$ components, the boundary configurations are fixed and we can let those fields be zero at the boundaries \bea A_a\big{|}_{r=r_\alpha} = 0\,. \eea Note that the above setting also respects the Casimir boundary condition \eqref{casimir}. $A_r\big{|}_{\pd\mM}$ can take different configurations at the left and right boundaries.
+Besides, the boundary configurations can fluctuate and have arbitrary $x^a$ dependence.
+So we need to separate the bulk and boundary configurations carefully. $A_r$ can be separated as follows \be A_r(x^\mu)=\hat{A}_r(x^\mu) +\frac{\phi(x^a)}{L}\,, \ee where $\phi(x^a)$ are the configurations that makes $\hat{A}_r\big{|}_{r=0}=0$, i.e. $A_r(r,x^a)\Big{|}_{r=0}=\phi(x^a)/L$. $L$ is added mainly for the dimension-counting reason.
+To write the fields in a more concordant way, we can also use $\hat{A}_{a}=A_a$ to denote the bulk configurations that vanish on boundaries.
 Note that with the above separation, $\hat{A}_r$ does not equal zero at the boundary $r=L$, and we can also further decompose $\hat{A}_r$ into two parts.
 The part that satisfies $\int_0^L dr~ \hat{A}_r=0$ will not be our main concern here, and the part that satisfies $\int_0^L dr~ \hat{A}_r\neq 0$ will be an important ingredient in our later calculations.
 One can also decompose $\hat{A}_r$ into the part that vanishes on both sides and the part that captures the difference between the two boundaries.
 Integrating the part that vanishes on both boundaries from one boundary to the other gives out zero, and $\int_0^L dr~ \hat{A}_r$ more or less captures the difference of $A_r$ between the two boundaries.
 The reason why we don't choose this decomposition is that from the bulk point of view, we need bulk on-shell configurations corresponding to those boundary degrees of freedom.
 The corresponding bulk configurations need to be on-shell such that we have a good separation of different modes in the action.
-The bulk solutions can be hard to find.
 What's more, as we will see in the next section, $\int_0^L dr~ \hat{A}_r$ has a good physical interpretation.

-We will eventually functionally integrate all the physical degrees of freedom in the Euclidean path integral to get the partition function of the system with the given boundary conditions.
-However, before we actually do the calculation, let us first analyze the theory's canonical phase space and see which degrees of freedom are physical.
+Note that as already motivated in the introduction, we allow non-gauge invariance in the system to capture the possible would-be gauge modes that are wildly interested in gravitational systems.
+It is okay to add the would-be gauge modes that respect the boundary condition into the system as far as there are confirmed as physical through canonical analysis.
+So, before we actually integrate all the degrees of freedom in the Euclidean path integral, let us first analyze the theory's canonical phase space and see which degrees of freedom are physical.
 Only the physical degrees of freedom are supposed to be integrated over in the path integral.
 This is what we are going to do in the next section.